Best external hard drive for Mac 2025: Augment your MacBook or iMac

 Reasons to avoid

-If you've got a desk setup and you're looking for a huge amount ofstorage capacity for your Mac, the SanDisk Professional G-Drive Desktop is built for the job.
-With capacities up to 22TB, it's ideal for fast transfer speeds especially in a business or home office setting.
+If you've got a desk setup and you're looking for a huge amount of storage capacity for your Mac, the SanDisk Professional G-Drive Desktop is built for the job.
+Engineered for professionals and enterprise users, and with capacities up to 22TB, it's ideal for fast transfer speeds, especially in a business or home office setting.

-As a HDD, it's never going to be as quick as a solid-state drive, but in our own tests, we found it easily powered through tasks at lightning speed compared to lower capacity external hard drives.
+As an HDD, it's never going to be as quick as an SSD – especially the very newest ones, but in our own tests, we found it easily powered through tasks at lightning speed compared to lower-capacity external hard drives.
 We reviewed the 12TB model, which showed average read/write speeds of 250MB/s.
+While this might not sound anywhere close to the 3,000MB/s that the very latest drives can reach, it is ideal for short-term backup and storage if you don't need to regularly transfer files between devices routinely.

 The two big selling points here are the quality of construction and the dramatic amount of capacity potentially on offer, going up to an impressive 22TB.
-It is, however, one of the more expensive ways to get extra space, and it's also relatively slow compared to SSD drives.
-In our review hardware, the 12TB model could reach read/write speeds of 250MB/s for both.
+It is, however, one of the more expensive ways to get extra space.
+This is, after all, a pricy unit.
+The benefit for Mac users, however, is that it comes pre-formatted for macOS compatibility, unlike the experience with Windows machines.

 Best external Mac hard drive for students